codeinthehole/food-scraper/README.md

 When run in Github's scheduler, the products file is `products.json` and the archive file is `prices.json`.

+#### Product price charts

+Builds new versions of the product price charts with:

+    python main.py generate-graphs $ARCHIVE_FILE $CHARTS_FOLDER

+which will generate PNG chart images in `$CHARTS_FOLDER` based on the products in `$ARCHIVE_FILE`.

+#### Smoke test

 To smoke test the application, run:

     make run

+This will:

-which will use `products.json` for the product list and update a throw-away copy of `prices.json`.
-This avoids dirtying a tracked file.
+- Fetch product prices using `products.json` for the product list and update a throw-away copy of `prices.json`.

+- Build product chart images in `/tmp/charts` based on the products in `prices.json`.

+This shouldn't modify a file tracked in Git.

 ### Development